-A confidential advocate is on call twenty-four hours a day to respond to FSU students, faculty, and staff who are victimized, or any other person who is victimized on our campus, or by an FSU student.
+A confidential advocate is on call twenty-four hours a day to respond to FSU students, faculty, and staff who are victimized anywhere or at any time, as well as any other person who is victimized on our campus, at an FSU sponsored event, or by an FSU community member.

 Services offered include emotional support, instructor notification, referrals, crisis intervention and assistance in student conduct, legal and medical matters.

 Federal law (Title IX of the Education Amendments of 1972) requires FSU to ensure an educational environment free from sex discrimination, sexual harassment, and sexual violence.
-If an employee at FSU becomes aware of an incident, they MUST report to the Title IX Coordinator.
-However, the Victim Advocate Program is confidential and is exempt from reporting but can help file a report upon request.
+If an employee at FSU becomes aware of an incident, they must report to the Title IX Coordinator.
+However, the Victim Advocate Program is confidential and is therefore exempt from the reporting requirement, but can help file a report upon request.